AndersDeath/diary2/000-current.md

 # 23 Dezember - Samstag - Berlin - 459 Tag der Einwanderung

 The day was nice.
 We walked a lot in the city center.
 I liked and enjoyed it.
 We were in the city center, visited some places of interest.
+Also we ate nice food in fastfood place and some shit.